 Can you forgive yourself?

 Because you dance to disco and you don’t like rock**

 I am a worrier.
 I fret a great deal, and blame myself for just about everything.
 If there is a molehill, I can make it a mountain in my mind.

-Like a selfie, a worry is an event that didn’t really happen, and may in all probability never happen.
+Like a selfie, a worry is an event that didn’t really happen.